A Fellow Creative

-At around three years of age, his father got him started on a two-tiered Farfisa organ, which featured bass pedals that Trance wouldn’t be able to reach until he was several years older.
+At around three years of age, his father got him started on a two-tiered Farfisa organ, which featured bass pedals that he wouldn’t be able to reach until he was several years older.
 Throughout his formative years, Trance focused primarily on keyboard instruments and drums, eventually finding his singing voice as a teenager.
 He then taught himself to play guitars, favoring a nylon-stringed Fender classical, and later fell in love with a five-string bass he’d acquired on a trip to Wales.

 By his mid-teens, Trance had begun composition of original songs and arrangements.
-His first released album was Runaway, which he followed up with Runaway Revisited, a compilation of his own remixed versions of the original songs.
+His first released album was Runaway, which he followed up with Runaway Revisited, a compilation of his own remixed versions of the original recordings.
 His latest release, and 10th self-produced album, is Fleshwound.

 Trance strives to create strong, meaningful music.
 He regularly has several album projects in development and production, exploring as fully as he can his genre-blending methods and creative ingenuity.

 Music is life.